NFL putting permanent Experience in Times Square

 ”Part of the trick is make sure to appeal to kids who are 8 and adults who are 80, to the hardcore fan and the novice, and the people from overseas,” Hudson says, noting that 20 percent of foot traffic in Times Square is from Europe.

-Visitors can finish off in a dining area featuring favored items from the 32 NFL teams.
-The New York item being highlighted recently was a Reuben sandwich.
+Visitors can finish off the visit in a dining area featuring favored items from the 32 NFL teams.
+The New York item being highlighted recently was a reuben sandwich.

-The NFL Experience is one of several sites opening near Times Square this year that are a striking departure from the unique local attractions: Broadway theaters, world-class museums, world-famous landmarks such as the Empire State Building, along with authentic neighborhoods, shops and eateries.
+The NFL Experience is one of several sites opening near Times Square this year that are a striking departure from the unique local attractions: Broadway theater; world-class museums; world-famous landmarks such as the Empire State Building, along with authentic neighborhoods, shops and eateries.

 New York isn’t known for its Southern food or country music, but the Grand Ole Opry is opening a venue soon promising ”the best of Nashville food and entertainment in Times Square.”
 National Geographic Encounter opened in October with an ”immersive” experience using high-tech visuals and soundscapes.